ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

 ![Figure 5.
 Additional Sources](images/create-map-index-5.png "Figure-5: Additional Sources")

-* Use the Additional Sources feature to expose additional classes and methods that can be used in the index definition.
+* Use the Additional Sources feature to introduce additional classes and methods that can be used in the index definition.
   This enables advanced scenarios since complex logic can be performed in the indexing process.

-* In the below example, file _'PeopleUtil.cs'_ was uploaded and method _'CalculatePersonEmail'_ is used to calculate the index entry _'SupplierEmail'_.
+* In the above example, file _'PeopleUtil.cs'_ was uploaded and method _'CalculatePersonEmail'_ is used to calculate the index entry _'SupplierEmail'_.
 {PANEL/}

 {PANEL: Spatial Field Options}